 \begin{itemize} \item \emph{Low-Cost Lateral Attack Chain Reconstruction at the Network Level.} APT attacks are typically characterized by the high degree of stealth and prolonged persistence.
 A significant challenge is efficiently filtering relevant data from millions of provenance logs and establishing meaningful correlations to rapidly reconstruct APT attack chains.
 Current provenance graph audit schemes are confined to single-host operating systems, whereas real APT attacks exhibit a highly organized nature, often involving distributed and multi-point infiltrations.
 Relying solely on the auditing of a single host is inadequate to comprehensively reconstruct the complete attack event.
 Hence, it is imperative to devise a network-level collaborative provenance audit approach involving multiple hosts, while effectively compressing and aggregating the extensive and multi-source provenance graphs.
 This is beneficial to the cost-effective reconstruction of APT lateral attack chains within complex and dynamic scenarios.

 \item \emph{Dynamic Detection of APT Evasion Behaviors with Temporal Correlations.} A team of APT attackers frequently employ various evasion strategies, such as interspersing numerous unrelated IPC sequences within attack primitives, to evade audit approaches based on provenance graphs.
 Consequently, the availability of APT detection services diminishes.
-However, existing provenance graph auditing approaches rarely account for APT evasion attacks, resulting in a demand for large-scale and granular APT evasion behavior identification.
-Due to the massive and multi-source provenance graphs across diverse platforms, temporal correlations of entity interactions within provenance graphs, and intelligent poisoning behaviors for targeted manipulation, it is challenging to design rapid stealthy evasion behavior detection mechanisms in such dynamic and uncertain environments.
+However, existing provenance graph auditing approaches rarely account for APT evasion attacks, resulting in a demand for large-scale and {fine-grained} APT evasion behavior identification.
+Due to the massive and multi-source provenance graphs across diverse platforms, temporal correlations of {entities'} interactions in provenance graphs, and poisoning behaviors for targeted manipulation, it is challenging to design rapid stealthy evasion behavior detection mechanisms in such dynamic and uncertain environments.